Two websites reveal "secret codes" allowing Netflix users to easily and quickly access thousands of subgenres tailored to each individual’s taste.

 Still, as David Nield writes for the Gizmodo, it doesn’t take away from the website’s usefulness.

 “A lot of them do [work].
-It’s fun turning up a few obscure films that you might not otherwise have discovered,” he explains.
+It’s fun turning up a few obscure films that you might not otherwise have discovered,” he remarks.

-Madrigal explains just loading, copying and pasting all of these subgenres took over 20 hours for him to do, he says.
+Madrigal explains just loading, copying and pasting all of these subgenres took over 20 hours for him to do.

 It was an effort, however, that caught the attention of Netflix’s Vice President of product innovation, Todd Yellin.